10.000 kilometer Gear Update becomes the 15.000 kilometer Big Gear Update

 The handlebar bag: the press buttons came off quite soon so it’s not to close anymore.
 A little nuisance when you’re on the bumpy African roads.
 The bag is neither very handy once off the bicycle, it’s really for on the bicycle.
 And for that purpose it is designed very well.

 Oh… and the sport bra, get yourself a white one, that is, if you are a woman.
 It’s fun to see how dirty they get in a week time, being on red gravel.
-The iron hooks of the bra will eventually rust and break, because of the excess sweating.
+The iron hooks of the bra will eventually rust and snap, because of the excess sweating.